-The library and information sector: Core knowledge, skills and attitudes, and work level guidelines 2005 responsibilities of practioners in various information settings.
+The library and information sector: Core knowledge, skills and attitudes, and work level guidelines 2005

+The Australian Library and Information Association is the professional organisation for the Australian library and information services sector.
+ALIA has developed a core knowledge statement setting out the skills, knowledge and attributes that members of the profession need to possess.
+Their work level guidelines describe the tasks and responsibilities of practitioners in various information settings.
 While the focus is primarily on libraries, this organisation aims to cover the broad spectrum of information workers, including archivists.

-The Australian Library and Information Association is the professional orgaisation for the Australian library and information services sector.
-ALIA has developed a core knowledge statement setting out the skills, knowledge and attributes that members of the profession need to practice.
-Their work level guidelines describe the tasks and